jdeathe/php-hello-world/README.md

 Copy `.env.example` to `.env` and change values to suite.

-**NOTE:** It is recommended to set your own username and default SSH public key.
+**Note:** It is recommended to set your own username and default SSH public key.

 ### Bring Up the Services